Lectures on Symmetric Tensor Categories: Introduction

 Examples of symmetric tensor categories over complex numbers which are not representation categories of supergroups were first given by P. Deligne and J. S. Milne in 1981 (\cite{DM}, Examples 1.26, 1.27).
 These very interesting categories are interpolations of representation categories of classical groups $GL_n$, $O_n$, $Sp_n$ to arbitrary complex values of $n$.
 P. Deligne later generalized them to symmetric groups $S_n$ (\cite{D2}) and also to characteristic $p$ (\cite{D3}, see also \cite{H}, 3.3), where, somewhat unexpectedly, one needs to interpolate $n$ to $p$-adic integer values rather than elements of the ground field.
 These categories are now known under the umbrella name ``Deligne categories".
 In Lecture 2 we will review the structure of Deligne categories $\Rep GL_t$ interpolating the classical representation categories $\Rep GL_n(\Bbb C)$ and discuss their alternative construction using ultrafilters.
 This construction allows one to generalize these categories to characteristic $p$.

 Deligne categories discussed in Lecture 2 violate an obvious necessary condition for a STC to have any realization by finite dimensional vector spaces (and in particular to be of the form ${\rm Rep}(G,z)$): for each object $X$ the length of the $n$-th tensor power $X^{\otimes n}$ of $X$ grows at most exponentially with $n$.
 We call this property {\bf moderate growth}.
 So it is natural to ask if there exist STCs of moderate growth other than ${\rm Rep}(G,z)$.
 In characteristic zero, the negative answer is given by Deligne's theorem, discussed in Lecture 1.
 Namely Deligne's theorem says that a STC of moderate growth can always be realized in {\bf supervector spaces.} However, in characteristic $p$ the situation is much more interesting.
 Namely, Deligne's theorem is known to fail in any characteristic $p>0$.
 The simplest exotic symmetric tensor category of moderate growth (i.e., not of the form ${\rm Rep}(G)$) for $p>3$ is the semisimplification of the category of representations of $\Bbb Z/p$, called the {\bf Verlinde category} ${\rm Ver}_p$, which was first considered in \cite{GK,GM}.
 For example, for $p=5$, this category has an object $X$ such that $X^{\otimes 2}=\mathbbm{1}\oplus X$, so $X$ cannot be realized by a vector space (as its dimension would have to equal $\frac{1\pm \sqrt{5}}{2}$).
-In Lecture 3 we will discuss the notion of semisimplification, the Verlinde category, and Ostrik's generalization of Deligne's theorem for fusion categories in characteristic $p$ (\cite{O}).
-We will also discuss the Verlinde categories for prime powers, ${\rm Ver}_{p^n}$, constructed in \cite{BE, BEO} and a conjectural generalization of Deligne's theorem to general symmetric tensor categories of moderate growth in characteristic $p$.
+In Lecture 3 we will discuss the notion of semisimplification, the Verlinde category, Ostrik's generalization of Deligne's theorem for fusion categories in characteristic $p$ (\cite{O}) and recent further extension to semisimple (and, more generally, Frobenius exact) symmetric tensor categories (\cite{CEO}).
+We will also discuss the Verlinde categories for prime powers, ${\rm Ver}_{p^n}$, constructed in \cite{BE, BEO} and a conjectural generalization of Deligne's theorem to general symmetric tensor categories of moderate growth in characteristic $p$ which involves $\Ver_{p^n}$.
 In the Appendix we discuss some applications of these techniques to modular representation theory which have not been considered previously, and study dimensions in ribbon categories in positive characteristic.